ContextualAI/examples/README.md

   - 🧪 [LMUnit](03-lmunit/) - Evaluating LLM response quality using Natural Language Unit Testing and LMUnit.
   - 📊 [Sheets Script](04-sheets-script/) - A Google Sheets script that automates form filling using Contextual AI's API integration.
   - 📝 [Policy Changes](05-policy-changes/) - An example use case for tracking changes in long policy documents.
+  - 📈 [Eval and Tuning](06-eval-tune/) - An example use case for evaluating and tuning an application.

 ## 🚀 Getting Started